 During a Coding Dojo interview, you should expect to be asked behavioral questions.
-It might also include questions about your personal goals and your reason for choosing a career in tech.
+Other Coding Dojo interview questions might also include your personal goals and your reasons for choosing a career in tech.
 These questions are a great way to show off not only technical skills but also soft skills such as time management.

-The interview process in Coding Dojo is easy and is aimed at assessing your readiness for a coding bootcamp.
-Therefore, there is no need to prepare for the admissions interview by researching typical bootcamp interview questions.
+The interview process for Coding Dojo is easy and is aimed at assessing your readiness for a coding bootcamp.
+However, you should still prepare for the admissions interview by researching typical bootcamp interview questions.
 You can schedule the interview with the admissions team at your own pace.
 It should last less than one hour.

-Yes, you can apply for a Coding Dojo scholarship.
-In fact, Coding Dojo offers five scholarship options to students.
-The scholarship options include the Fresh Start Fund, which offers $1,500 to those earning less than $40,000.
-In addition, the other opportunities include the Career Reinvention, Military Re-training, Women in Tech, and Diversity scholarship.
+Yes, you can apply for five different Coding Dojo scholarships.
+One of these coding bootcamp scholarships is the Fresh Start Fund, which offers $1,000 to those earning less than $40,000.
+The other opportunities are the Career Reinvention, Military Re-training, Women in Tech, and Diversity scholarships.